samfcmc/notifications-js-polling-consumer/README.md

-# notifications-js-pooling-consumer
+# notifications-js-polling-consumer
-A consumer for the [notifications](https://github.com/samfcmc/bennu-notifications) service that uses pooling
+A consumer for the [notifications](https://github.com/samfcmc/bennu-notifications) service that uses polling

 ## Requirements
 * Bower